 Bar Etiquette: Why Do People Tap Their Drink on the Bar after Clinking Glasses?

-We love questions like this one because they’re endlessly debatable.
-We often wonder if people imagine that a definitive tome of alcohol trivia and lore exists, and that in the 5th century, a Saxon peasant named Aldwyn was the first to tap his glass upon a rough-hewn bar to ward off evil spirits.
+With Saint Patrick’s Day right around the corner, we thought it would be interesting We love questions like this one because they’re endlessly debatable.
+We often wonder if people imagine that a definitive tome of alcohol lore exists, and that in the 5th century, a Saxon peasant named Aldwyn was the first to tap his glass upon a rough-hewn bar to ward off evil spirits.
 And so it was written, and thus it became truth.
 But seriously, if that book does exist, can we borrow it?
 We’ve got some questions we’d like answered.

 Here are some varying ideas as to the meaning behind this practice—presented in no particular order of likely origin: